Dovish ECB prompts second week of Italian-German spread tightening | Business

 Dovish ECB prompts second week of Italian-German spread tightening

-"The trend of (spread) tightening should continue as ECB dovishness feeds more into market pricing ahead of their next meeting," analysts at Mizuho said in a note.
-Italian 10-year yields dropped slightly on the day to 0.93%, down 10 basis points this week so far.
+Italian bonds have been a key winner of dovish ECB commentary since last week, led by President Christine Lagarde, who said it was too early for the central bank to discuss slowing its pandemic emergency bond purchases (PEPP) Momentum continued on Friday, when Italian 10-year yields fell another 2 basis points on the day to 0.92% by 1452 GMT, bringing the yield down nearly 12 basis points this week.

-The gap between Italian and German bond yields was at its narrowest in a fortnight on Friday and an Italian bond auction sailed through as the promise of further European Central Bank largesse helped fuel demand for Italian debt.
+The gap between Italian and German bond yields was at its narrowest in a fortnight on Friday as dovish messaging from the European Central Bank continued to support Italian debt.

-Italy sold 6.5 billion euros of five- and 10-year bonds, the maximum amount targeted, helped by the dovish tone of recent ECB comments.
-After a prolonged selloff of Italian debt in recent months, Rome's borrowing costs were set to drop for the second week running.
+After a prolonged selloff of Italian debt recently, Rome's borrowing costs were set to drop for the second week running.
+Italian bonds have been a key winner of dovish ECB commentary since last week, led by President Christine Lagarde, who said it was too early for the central bank to discuss slowing its pandemic emergency bond purchases (PEPP)

+Momentum continued on Friday, when Italian 10-year yields fell another 2 basis points on the day to 0.92% by 1452 GMT, bringing the yield down nearly 12 basis points this week.
+The closely watched Italy-Germany 10-year bond yield spread fell to the lowest in over two weeks at around 110 bps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)